 HESD has a Parent Corporation, with a representative from each of the school site parent clubs.
 The Parent Corporation guides and directs the organization of the school site parent clubs.
-Each school may have a parent club organized for the purpose of assisting and promoting activities for the educational, social and physical welfare of pupils in the school district.
+Each school may have a parent club organized for the purpose of assisting and promoting activities for the educational, social and physical welfare of students in the School District.
 Please contact your school for further information.